 Acknowledgments:

 This study was funded by the Sultan Mizan Antarctic Research Foundation (YPASM) and University of Malaya Research Grant (UMRG: RP007-2012A).
 Laboratory resources were provided by British Antarctic Survey (BAS) and Northumbria University.
-We thank University of Malaya for supporting Visiting Professors David Pearce (under Visiting Professor Scheme) and Peter Convey (under Academic Icon Programme) to the National Antarctic Research Centre.
+We thank University of Malaya for supporting Visiting Professors David A. Pearce (under Visiting Professor Scheme) and Peter Convey (under Academic Icon Programme) to the National Antarctic Research Centre.
 Wen Chyin Yew is a recipient of MyBrain scholarship (MyPhD) funded by the Ministry of Higher Education Malaysia.
 Peter Convey and Michael J Dunn are supported by NERC core funding to the BAS “Biodiversity, Evolution and Adaptation” and “Ecosystems” teams, respectively.
 This paper also contributes to the Scientific Committee on Antarctic Research “State of the Antarctic Ecosystem” research programme (AntEco).

 Compliance with Ethical Standards: All procedures involving animals followed internationally recognised CCAMLR CEMP standard methods and were in accordance with the ethical standards of the British Antarctic Survey.